Jürgen Hart

 Key tracks

-The enduring rock anthems of Jürgen Hart and Karat can be heard on radio stations featured on our website.
-Listeners can discover the depth of his catalog through the classic rock and specialty stations available on onairium.com.
+The enduring rock anthems of Jürgen Hart and Karat continue to be broadcast on radio stations featured here on onairium.com.
+Listeners can discover the band's legendary catalog, from early hits to platinum-selling albums, by tuning into the classic rock and dedicated German rock stations available on our platform.